 Undertaking any form of research is a challenge in its own right, but having a global pandemic breakout mid-way through is something that nobody expects to happen when they set out on their PhD journey.

-Petra Vackova is an award-winning postgraduate research student currently undertaking a PhD within the School of Education, Childhood, Youth and Sport (ECYS) in the Faculty of WELS.
+Petra Vacková is an award-winning postgraduate research student finishing a PhD within the School of Education, Childhood, Youth and Sport (ECYS) in the Faculty of WELS.
 The COVID-19 pandemic hit during the write-up phase of Petra’s PhD.
 Considering the challenges of carrying out research in such unprecedented times, Petra said:

 PhD students at the OU are encouraged to be on campus which, for a university known for distance learning, is quite different; the pandemic forcing the campus to close has had a big impact.